2021 in Review, 2022 in Preview

 Partnerships and projects

-Alongside the massive internal projects listed above, the IOTA Foundation also embarked on several important collaborations in security, smart cities, supply chains, climate change measurement, as well as receiving important grants and continuing pre-existing partnerships (we don’t have space to list them all here – what follows is a list of highlights).
+Alongside the massive internal projects listed above, the IOTA Foundation also embarked on several important collaborations in security, smart cities, supply chains, and climate change measurement, as well as receiving important grants and continuing pre-existing partnerships (we don’t have space to list them all here – what follows is a list of highlights).

-This year saw several major adoptions, tenders and grants in the government and pan-European public sphere:
+This year saw several major adoptions, tenders, and grants in the government and pan-European public sphere:

 - In one of the year’s major adoption cases for IOTA – and a sign of how serious the EU is about blockchain – September saw the IOTA Foundation being selected by the European Commission to participate in the first two phases of the pre-commercial procurement process for the European Blockchain Services Infrastructure (EBSI), a network of blockchain nodes across Europe.